Physical Therapy Program Application Requirements

 In January 2020, APTA decided to eliminate early decisions as an option for applicants and participating DPT education programs in PTCAS beginning with the 2020-2021 admissions cycle.

-Applicants must submit our supplemental application and $50 fee.
+Applicants must submit our supplemental $50 fee.

 Graduate record exam

 All applicants are required to take the graduate record exam (GRE), and all scores must be sent directly from ETS/GRE to PTCAS.
 To ensure PTCAS receives your scores electronically, provide ETS/GRE with our code: 7751.
 We no longer accept paper copies.

 Visit the GRE website for more information.